circulosmeos/visualization.shadertoy/README.md

 This is a [Kodi](http://kodi.tv) visualization addon.

-**WARNING**: This addon has been compiled for **[ODROID-C2 devices](https://www.hardkernel.com/shop/odroid-c2/)** with odroid's Ubuntu 16.04 packaged **Kodi v17.6**.

-**WARNING**: Do not install on devices different from ODROID-C2 unless you know that the hardware is compatible (linux arm64, [GLESv2](https://en.wikipedia.org/wiki/OpenGL_ES)).
+You can either install this version for ODROID-C2 with Kodi 17, or compile yourself for other platforms that has Kodi 17 installed (see [Build instructions](https://github.com/circulosmeos/visualization.shadertoy#build-instructions)).

 Not tested on versions different from Kodi v17.6.

 ## Motivation

 Installed addons in Kodi 17 packages for ODROID-C2 do not contain any visualization addon that shows something on screen.
-They've been compiled against OpenGL libraries, but in ODROID-C2 only [OpenGLESv2](https://en.wikipedia.org/wiki/OpenGL_ES) libraries use the Mali Graphics Processor, and the addon cmake ignore GLESv2 if GL is found.
+They've been compiled against OpenGL libraries, but in ODROID-C2 only [OpenGLESv2](https://en.wikipedia.org/wiki/OpenGL_ES) libraries use the Mali Graphics Processor, and the addon cmake ignored GLESv2 if GL is found.

 ## Installation

+**WARNING**: This addon has been compiled for **[ODROID-C2 devices](https://www.hardkernel.com/shop/odroid-c2/)** with odroid's Ubuntu 16.04 packaged **Kodi v17.6**.

+**WARNING**: Do not install on devices different from ODROID-C2 unless you know that the hardware is compatible (linux arm64, [GLESv2](https://en.wikipedia.org/wiki/OpenGL_ES)).

+Not tested on versions different from Kodi v17.6.

 * Download the zip file *[visualization.shadertoy-3.14.zip](https://github.com/circulosmeos/visualization.shadertoy/releases/download/v3.14/visualization.shadertoy-3.14.zip)* to your ODROID-C2 device
 * Install from your Kodi: `Addons > box icon on top left corner > Install from zip file`